Leody Taveras Player Props: Rangers vs. White Sox

-The Texas Rangers, including Leody Taveras and his .553 slugging percentage over his past 10 games, battle starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+On Wednesday, Leody Taveras (.605 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the White Sox.
+In his last game, he had two hits (going 2-for-4) against the White Sox.

 Leody Taveras Game Info & Props vs. the White Sox